stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### BEN

-And: scene.
+And scene.

 #### TIM

-And-- and-- and, and an absolute scene.
+And sc-- and-- and-- and an absolute scene.

 #### BEN

 Ohmph.
 Umph.
 Ohmph.
 Umph.
+Ohmph.

 #### TIM